-The expected return of an investment is the rate of return an investor can reasonably expect, based on historical performance.
+Expected return is the amount of profit or loss an investor can anticipate receiving on an investment.
 You can use an expected-return formula to estimate the profit or loss on a specific stock or fund.
 You may also use a weighted average of all your investments to find the expected return of your entire portfolio.

 Expected return isn’t an exact science, and it doesn’t guarantee a particular return for an investor.
 However, at the very least, you may use it to consider potential outcomes.

 When you invest, there’s no way to know ahead of time if you will earn a profit.
 Many factors impact the performance of a particular investment.
 Expected return is a tool to estimate the potential rate of return on a particular asset.

 Finding the expected return of an asset involves calculating the probability of various possible outcomes based on historical rates of return.
 In other words, if history repeated itself, what are the chances of earning that profit on your investment?

 Expected return isn’t a guarantee of actual profit and doesn’t account for the risk of a particular investment.
 You should be careful not to rely solely on this information when making investment decisions.

 When you find the probability of several different return outcomes, combine them to find the total expected return.